Expat Exchange

 When we asked about emergency services, members in Uruguay wrote:

 "We are unsure about the emergency services first hand as we have not needed them.
 However; according to friends and locals the best hospital in Paysandu is COMEPA as the quality of care is great often with English speaking nurses and doctors.
 Also, the facilities are clean and modern.
 Fortunately, this hospital is less than 15 minutes away from our farm, if, God-forbid we'd ever need their services.
 COMEPA is a private hospital, although the public are available.
 Simply 911 will get you an ambulance.
-According to some acquaintances, the British Hospital in Montevideo is a great hospital for expats," remarked one expat in Paysandu.
+According to some acquaintances, the British Hospital in Montevideo is a great hospital for expats," commented one expat who moved to Paysandu.

 Will I need to travel to see a specialist?